ltruncel/Bertelsmann_60daysofudacity/README.md

 - Apply our model to the batch of 3,000 to make a prediction and recommendation.
 - Use the score tool and bring in the new_diamonds data set.
 - Bring in a summarize tool to add all the predicted prices together.
 This gives us an estimate of the total retail value of the batch of 3,000 diamonds.
-- Come up with a bid price by mutiplying 0.7 to the estimate of the total retail value of the batch of 3,000 diamonds.
+- Come up with a bid price by multiplying 0.7 to the estimate of the total retail value of the batch of 3,000 diamonds.
 Thus we've completed the project.